inesmarcal/Inesmmarcal/README.md

 ```
 ## Who am I?
 I'm Inês Marçal, a student of Informatics Engineering at University of Coimbra<br>
-Finishing my Bachelor's Degree in Informatics Engineering and working in other projects.
+Haved finished my Bachelor's Degree in Informatics Engineering.
+I'm now taking a Master Degree in Cybersecurity and working in other projects.

 ## More about me
 * Nationality: portuguese